Serapion-GmbH/steplore-documentation/content/privacy-policy.md

 ## 3. Data Sharing and Third Parties

-- StepLore does not sell or share your data with third-party advertisers.
+- Steplore does not sell or share your data with third-party advertisers.
 - Your data may be processed by trusted sub-processors required to provide the service (for example, cloud hosting or AI model processing).
 - All sub-processors follow GDPR-level security standards.

-No data is transferred for purposes unrelated to the core functionality of StepLore.
+No data is transferred for purposes unrelated to the core functionality of Steplore.

 ---

 ## 4. Data Storage and Security

-Your data is encrypted in transit and at rest when stored in the StepLore backend.
+Your data is encrypted in transit and at rest when stored in the Steplore backend.

 We implement:
 - Secure HTTPS endpoints